 The lead-acid battery is a type of rechargeable battery first invented in 1859 by French physicist Gaston Planté.
 It is the first type of rechargeable battery ever created.
 Compared to modern rechargeable batteries, lead-acid batteries have relatively low energy density.
 Despite this, its ability to supply high surge currents means that the cells have a relatively large power-to-weight ratio.
 These features, along with their low cost, make them attractive for use in motor vehicles to provide the high current required by starter motors.

-invented by William Sturgeon
+invented by James Nasmyth

 invented by Charles Martin Hall Paul Heroult